In-depth platform guide

 *Monthly active users are unique users who check in or send/receive messages during the month.
 Billing is based on monthly active users - not roster size, shifts, or days used.
 Product Owners can also be a user and excluded from monthly usage counts.*

-Request more information
+Request more info

 Tell us about your church team and how you coordinate today.